21 March,2021 | Reading Time: 3 minutes

 Get in touch with the parents of other children involved.
 Make sure that you are constructive as well as gentle while talking to them.

 Bullying is a serious issue that can impact your kid in the long-term.
-Therefore, getting professional help allows your child to get better.
-Cadabam’s Hospitals is a specialized medical center that focuses on providing holistic treatment for psychological illnesses.
+Therefore, getting professional help allows your child to manage the impact of bullying better.
+Cadabam’s Hospitals is a specialized mental health care provider that focuses on providing holistic treatment for psychological illnesses.